eclipse/jnosql/README.md

 # The communication layer, Diana

-Diana is a flexible and extensible API to connect NoSQL databases.
+The Eclipse JNoSQL communcation layer, Diana, is a flexible and extensible API to connect NoSQL databases.
 It brings an easy interface to support key-value, column family, document oriented and graph databases as JDBC does for SQL databases.

 The basic building blocks hereby are: